ruuda/blog/posts/the-yaml-document-from-hell.md

 but over time you end up with many many similar stanzas, and you would like to share parts between them, and abstract some repetition away.
-This happens for example with Kubernetes and GitHub Actions.
+This tends to happen in for example Kubernetes and GitHub Actions.
 When the configuration language does not support abstraction, people often reach for templating, which is a bad idea for the reasons explained before.
 Proper programming languages,
 possibly domain-specific ones,
-are a much better fit.
+are a better fit.
 Some of my favorites are Nix and Python:

  * [**Nix**][nixlang] —